 Wasn’t Myrtle Responsible for Her Own Death?

-Perhaps if Myrtle’s husband, George, had not tried to lock her inside her room, she would not have been so desperate to get out and reach Tom.
+George Wilson locked Myrtle inside her room.
+Perhaps if he hadn’t done that, she would not have been so desperate to get out and reach Tom.

 If Nick had told Daisy about Tom’s affair, or if he had not kept quiet about it and told Tom to stop seeing her, Myrtle may still be alive.